liamhv31/Projects/Data-Exfiltration-Detection.md

 <img width="207" height="49" alt="image" src="https://github.com/user-attachments/assets/6d935100-bf27-4b0f-baa3-55c1c17e1bd9" />

 So what can we do?
 We can actually do a keyword search against the whole FTP part of the packet itself: `ip.dst == 185.203.119.12 && ftp contains "STOR" && ftp contains ".csv"`.
 This will return all **CSV** file transfers to the malicious IP.
 Then we just add our flag filter to it `ip.dst == 185.203.119.12 && ftp contains "STOR" && ftp contains ".csv" && ftp contains "THM"`.
 This will reveal the flag.
-You could also just simply use `ftp contains "THM"` as the filter to begin with, but in a real environment, you often go through a process of elimination, especially if you don't know the exact values you're looking for.
+You could also simply use `ftp contains "THM"` as the filter to begin with, but in a real environment, you often go through a process of elimination, especially if you don't know the exact values you're looking for.
 If you wanted to go about this in an even more relistic way, you would use a regex match instead based on the structure of the flag and number of characters (if known).
 ```
 ip.dst == 185.203.119.12 && ftp contains "STOR" && ftp contains ".csv" && ftp matches "[A-Za-z0-9]{3}\\{[A-Za-z0-9_]{21}\\}"
 ```